BillMcPhil/Discord-Bot/README.md

 >
 >!getprofic - Displays a character's proficiencies
 >
+>!delprofic - Removes a specified proficiency from a character
+>
 >!check - Makes a skill check using a character's stats and proficiencies
 >
->!delprofic - Removes a specified proficiency from a character
+>!delchar - Removes a specified character
 >
->!removechar - Removes a specified character
+>!lvlup - Levels up a specified character